Saxony public holiday: What's the history behind ‘Buß und Bettag’?

 When does it take place?

+Let's take a closer look at the German.
 “Buße” can wrongly be associated with penalties such as “Bußgeld” (penalty fee) but it actually refers to its religious sense, meaning the reorientation of a human.

 This means that a person must show remorse for their sins and reflect on their faith in God (Theism).